alvinh16/Warmup/README.md

 6. stack & queue : postfix calculator
 7. python equiv of case statement
 8. sorting & searching algorithm using index sort

+If you have created files, take a look at the files you have changed
+$ git status

+To include the files into the repo
+$ git add -A

+To accept, ie commit, the changes
+$ git commit -a -m "<a short, descriptive message>"

+To upload to the configured gitlab / github server
+$ git push -u origin master